OpenClaw for Linux

 journalctl --user -u openclaw-gateway -f

-sudo apt install chromium-browser (Ubuntu/Debian)sudo apt install -y libnss3 libatk-bridge2.0-0 libdrm2 libxkbcommon0 libxcomposite1 libxdamage1 libxfixes3 libxrandr2 libgbm1 libasound2
+Browser automation fails.
+Install Chromium and the usual deps (e.g. on Ubuntu/Debian: sudo apt install -y chromium-browser libnss3 libatk-bridge2.0-0 libdrm2 libxkbcommon0 libxcomposite1 libxdamage1 libxfixes3 libxrandr2 libgbm1 libasound2).
+More: Browser guide.